rsyncOSX/RsyncOSXdocs/content/post/Rsync.md

 ## Snapshots

 RsyncOSX supports [snapshots](/post/snapshots/) of files.
-Due to a bug in version 2.6.9 in rsync, the snapshot feature of RsyncOSX require to install rsync version 3.1.3 or higer.
+Due to a bug in version 2.6.9 in rsync, the snapshot feature of RsyncOSX require to install the latest version of rsync.

 ## Compile the latest version